anujv99/DataStructuresGame/README.md

 Some features of the game:

-- Build completely from scratch using LWJGL2 library which provide OpenGL binding for Java and helper classes like math and audio.
+- Build completely from scratch using LWJGL2 library which provide OpenGL binding for Java and helper classes for math and audio.
+- Graphics using OpenGL 3.3
 - Custom GUI handler which uses linked list to iterate through the GUI nodes and process them accordingly.
 - Custom collision detector and handler.
 - Audio using OpenAL.